MZGSZM/HotOffThePRSS/README.md

 Intelligent & Reliable Fetching

-- 24-Hour Rolling Window: The bot will only ever consider articles published within the last 24 hours, completely preventing accidental posts of old content.
+- 24-Hour Rolling Window: The bot will only ever consider articles published within the last 24 hours, preventing accidental posts of old content.
 - Smart Initial Check: On its first check of a new feed, the bot posts only the single most recent article and silently adds all other recent articles to its memory, preventing an initial flood of old posts.
 - Stateful Memory: Remembers which articles have already been posted to prevent duplicates, even after a restart.
 - Automatic Memory Pruning: The list of sent articles is automatically capped at the 10,000 most recent entries to prevent the log file from growing indefinitely.